Nguenda/Responsible-Machine-Learning/README.md

 Assignment 3 aims to "red-team" our best model, which means assessing its vulnerabilities and potential weaknesses.

-Parameter dictionary for remediated model:
+Parameter dictionary for the remediated model:

 ```
 rem_params = {'max_bins': 512,